perltidy/perltidy/docs/eos_flag.md

 The first three of these may start at either a file or a string, and the last one only starts at a string.

 From this we can see that, if **-eos** is set, then only cases 1, 3, and 8 can occur.
 In that case the starting and ending states have the same storage mode for all routes through perltidy which end at a string.
-This verfies that perltidy will work well as a filter in all cases when the **-eos** flag is set, which is the goal here.
+This verifies that perltidy will work well as a filter in all cases when the **-eos** flag is set, which is the goal here.

 The last case in this table, the C->C->C route, corresponds to programs which pass decoded strings to perltidy.
 This is a common usage pattern, and this